HomeBMW

 Infotainment system

-The 2025 M3 comes with the latest iteration of BMW’s well-liked system, known to geeks as iDrive 8.5.
-The standard navigation system includes BMW Maps, and the voice command feature can also obey spoken requests to open (or close) the sunroof, for example.
-We appreciate that BMW has refined the operating system to reduce the number of actions needed to access and change a function.
-Augmented reality (AR) also comes to the navigation feature, with superimposed direction arrows for help at things like confusing intersections.
+We’ve found the infotainment system in the M3 easy to use.
+The standard navigation system includes BMW Maps, and the voice command feature can obey spoken requests to open (or close) the sunroof, for example.
+BMW has refined the operating system to reduce the number of actions required to access and change a function.
+Augmented Reality is also available for the navigation feature, with superimposed direction arrows that help at things like confusing intersections.

 Manual transmission